DeRozan, Spurs rally past Raptors 119-114 in home opener

+SAN ANTONIO (AP) — San Antonio is emphasizing a youth movement this season.
+The team’s veterans are still capable of pulling out a victory.

-SAN ANTONIO (AP) — DeMar DeRozan had 27 points and the San Antonio Spurs rallied in the final minute to beat the Toronto Raptors 119-114 on Saturday night.
+DeMar DeRozan had 27 points and the Spurs rallied in the final minute to beat the Toronto Raptors 119-114 on Saturday night.

+San Antonio’s Dejounte Murray added 11 points, 10 assists and 10 rebounds for his first career triple-double.
+Murray became just the 14th player in franchise history to accomplish the feat.

+DeRozan’s 3-pointer with a minute remaining pulled the Spurs within 114-113.
+The 12-year veteran was 3 for 4 on 3-pointers as he joined the list of top 100 scorers in league history.

+“DeMar, that’s part of his game this season, to shoot more 3s,” San Antonio coach Gregg Popovich said.
+“He’s more confident with it and it shows.”

-DeRozan’s 3-pointer with a minute remaining pulled the Spurs within 114-113, and they took a 115-114 lead on LaMarcus Aldridge’s fadeaway put-back with 29.9 seconds remaining.
+The Spurs took a 115-114 lead on LaMarcus Aldridge’s fadeaway put-back with 29.9 seconds remaining.
+In his 15th season, Aldridge outfought a host of Raptors and even Murray for the rebound after San Antonio missed two previous shots.

-Toronto’s Kyle Lowry missed a pull-up 19-footer with 22.3 seconds left, and Rudy Gay made two free throws at the other end.
+Toronto’s Kyle Lowry missed a pull-up 19-footer with 22.3 seconds left, and 34-year-old Rudy Gay made two free throws at the other end.

 Fred VanVleet had 27 points and Chris Boucher added 22 points for the Raptors in their first road game.
+Toronto had six players score in double figures, including all five starters.

-Patty Mills added 21 points for San Antonio.
-Aldridge had 12 points and Dejounte Murray had 11 points, 10 assists and 10 rebounds.
+Patty Mills added 21 points, Lonnie Walker IV had 14 and Aldridge and Keldon Johnson each had 12 for San Antonio.

 San Antonio was playing its first home game since March 10 prior to the league imposing a four-month layoff due to the pandemic.